 4. Don’t always pay for tours or entrance fees

 I am really bad for this.
 I’ve never been into Westminster Abbey, the Tower of London or St. Paul’s cathedral.
-I didn’t go into the Colisseum or St. Peter’s Basilica in the Vatican.
+I didn’t go into the Colisseum in Rome or St. Peter’s Basilica in the Vatican.
 I walked to the Grand Palace in Bangkok instead of taking a tuk tuk.
 I almost always take public transport instead of taxis, and DEFINITELY instead of a coach excursion.

 And the thing is, I don’t really feel like I’m missing out on attractions (I’ll pay for the ones I REALLY want to see) but it depends whether they’re the sort of thing you can just enjoy from the outside.
 And by using public transport, not only do I save a bunch of money but I feel like I’m living more “local” than if I was on a stuffy bus with 50 other tourists.
 I also walk a LOT, which really saves me money!